Two Big Black Hearts by Jim Dine

 Johnathan Getelson’s Are You Here? billboard is near the entry to the park.
 Its play on the more common phrase ‘You Are Here’ makes everyone think they are dyslexic for a moment before they realize the point is obviously to remind us to pay attention to our immediate surroundings.

-The collection is eclectic and interesting.
-It ranges from naturalistic sculptures like Rain Gates to classical pieces like Eternal Presence.
+The art collection ranges from naturalistic sculptures like Rain Gates to classical pieces like Eternal Presence.
 We loved Beacon for its colorful simplicity interesting shadows.
 We pondered the point of Requiem for the 20th Century as it had a certain iconic quality that we were all drawn to.
 And we all agreed that Otter, by Rona Pondick, was just about the creepiest garden creature we’d ever hope to never see in living form.

 The current exhibition, titled Overgrowth, explores how artists represent prolific growth, expansion, and transformation in the natural world.
 As a gallery theme, it marries well with the theme of the whole museum.
 I assume future exhibitions will also tie in with topics of nature, the environment and contemporary art and culture.